tevador/RandomJS/doc/generator.md

 First statement is to capture `this` object (for constructor calls), the second statement is for the call depth protection.

-After these two statements, a random number of local variables can be defined and a random number of statements is executed.
+After these two statements, a random number of local variables can be defined and a random number of statements is executed (the body of a function is basically a `BlockStatement` as described below).
 Each function ends with a return statement (there can be multiple return statements if the function contains conditional statements).

 The generator will not generate a `FunctionExpression` if the maximum function depth has been reached (to limit function nesting).